Geography, Population, Languages

 Every company must have a registered office in New Zealand, where statutory registers are kept, as well as an address for service, where legal documents can be delivered to the company.
-Both addresses must be notified to the Registrar on application for incorporation.
+Both addresses must be notified to the Registrar on an application for incorporation.
 It has to be a physical New Zealand address.
-Usually it is the business address of registered agent.
+Usually, it is the business address of a registered agent.

 Currently, two types of companies are available in New Zealand.

 The first type is a company established by individuals and is called a “Look Through Company” LTC.
 This company is not taxed; individuals pay taxes after profit allocation.
 In order to register the LTC company, the following requirements must be met: company founders (5 or less) must be non-residents in N. Zealand, income must be derived not from N. Zealand, the company must be registered with the tax office and is obliged to provide annual financial statements.
 This type of company is usually used for merchant activities.

 The second type of company established in New Zealand is Foreign Trust.
 A Foreign Trust is established to act as a trustee company for LTC to which the beneficiaries (natural persons) transfer income received by the LTC.
 In this case, when LTC’s asset is managed by Trust, it is exempt from taxation.
 Trust can invest in shares, securities, other assets, or lend such income.